mzntori/picocadrs/README.md

 # picocadrs

-A libary to deserialize and serialize picoCAD files.
+A library to deserialize and serialize picoCAD files.
 As of now there aren't many features that help with manipulating the file, however these features are planned.

 ## Example